marinaongithub/sticky-notes-frontend-friday/sticky-notes/README.md

 ## Approach

-I followed the given design specification and utilized modern HTML, CSS, and React techniques to create the responsive web page.
+I followed the given design specification and utilized modern HTML, CSS, and React to create the responsive web page.
 Here's a brief overview of my approach:

 1. Created the React components according to the different sections of the landing page.
 2. Styled the components using CSS, focusing on layout, typography, colors, and responsive design.